oneapi-src/level-zero-spec/driver/include/XE.md

 ### Device
 - A device represents a physical device in the system that can support Xe.
-- More than one device may be avilable in the system.
+- More than one device may be available in the system.

 ### Initialization
 The following sample code demonstrates a basic initialization sequence: